 If fishing is of interest to you, check out our article on arranging a family fishing trip!
 You can do this at a lake or on saltwater.
 You can even set up a boat trip just to view nature if fishing isn’t your thing.
 Just e-mail Don Kleiner at Maine Outdoors.
 All the info is in our article.

 Of course there has to be ice cream.
 I swear, it’s 95% of the reason our kids love Maine.
 The Dorman’s Dairy Dream stand is legendary in Rockland, and can be a great stop on the way back into town after a day trip.
 If you can drive a few more minutes, we are huge fans of Harjula’s Dairy Bar.
 The offerings are more limited but the view is unmatched!
+For in-town ice cream, our go-to place for a great selection of Gifford’s is Snowdrop Confections on Main Street.

-If you’ve had a late night with the adults, and you want an early, stress-free lunch where you can just order your kids a grilled cheese and stop hearing them complain about not liking seafood.
-Luckily, we have the place for you.
+If you’ve had a late night with the adults, and you want an early, stress-free lunch where you can just order your kids a grilled cheese and stop hearing them complain about not liking seafood, luckily, we have the place for you.
 Trackside Station offers everything you need at this crucial moment, including a Bloody Mary.

 We also highly recommend Hill’s Seafood Co. as a super-kid-friendly location with truly excellent food and friendly service.